M.D. with Distinction in Community Health

 The M.D. with Distinction in Community Health recognizes students who have attained exceptional knowledge and experience within the sphere of community-based health care.
 Individuals satisfying the program requirements will be recognized at graduation and on their diploma as graduating with the degree of Doctor of Medicine, with Distinction in Community Health.

 To instill in physicians the necessary knowledge, skills, and abilities required to proficiently deliver health care from a community medicine perspective.

 The aims of the track are threefold:

-- Provide students with an immersive and experiential learning environment which blends traditional educational opportunities with field research, working among the Dallas Metroplex’ underserved communities.
+- Provide students with an immersive and experiential learning environment that blends traditional educational opportunities with field research, working among the underserved communities in the Dallas area.

-- Learn the use of community-based participatory research (CBPR) methodologies and create opportunities for students to obtain insight into the social and structural determinants of health.
+- Teach the use of community-based participatory research (CBPR) methodologies and create opportunities for students to obtain insight into the social and structural determinants of health.

 - Expose students to the types and functions of formal and informal medical, public health, and social support programs involved in community health care.

 - Attend Community Action Research Track (CART) orientation

 - Submit Community Health Fellowship (CHFP) application in December of each year